somebeaver/Lowrider.js/README.md

     other logic.
 It also prevents needless network requests when we already have the data.
 - Tips:
-  - The `onBuild` method is the right place for the heaviest work of your component.
+  - The `onBuild` hook is the right place for the heaviest work of your component.
   - Do not register event handlers in the `onBuild` hook, because they won't fire on subsequent reloads of this instance from cache.
 Defer your event